 ADVERSE WEATHER - Statewide, 4/03/24 - Heavy rains and severe thunderstorms crossing the Commonwealth have caused widespread flooding.
-The National Weather Servic issued numerous Flash Flood Warnings, Flood Warnings, and Flood Watches.
-Municipal declarations have been received from Red Stone Township, German Township, and Brownsville Borough in Fayette County; Nippenose Township in Lycoming County; Marianna Borough, Bentleyville Borough, and Deemston Borough in Washington County; and Punxsutawney Borough in Jefferson County.
+The National Weather Service issued numerous Flash Flood Warnings, Flood Warnings, and Flood Watches.
+Municipal declarations have been received from Red Stone Township, German Township, and

+Brownsville Borough in Fayette County; Nippenose Township in Lycoming County; Marianna Borough, Bentleyville Borough, Deemston Borough in Washington County, and Punxsutawney Borough in Jefferson County.
 Multiple roadways across the Commonwealth closed due to flooding, mudslides, and down trees and wires.
 Numerous water rescues were conducted from vehicles and residences.
 The excessive rainfall also caused alerts at the Lake Lynn Dam in Springhill Township, Fayette County, which reached Stage 1 alert status.
 The Joseph C. Bacon Dam and Ambridge Reservoir in Independence Township, Beaver County, had water flowing over the emergency spillway.
 Ambridge Water Authority officials believed that there was no concern unless additional rain was received.
 The Beaver County EOC was partially activated to prepare for possible evacuations of the inundation area.
 Crews were monitoring the status throughout the night.
-The Ouemahoning Dam in Somerset County was also under Unusual Event Conditions due to rising water levels.
-Employees have since discontinued 24-hour surveillance due to the dam being below flood stage.
-The Blue Marsh Dam in Lower Heidelberg Township, Berks County reported they are increasing the outflow of the Blue Marsh Lake from 929 CFS to 2000 CFS.
-This will raise the Tulpehocken Creek at Red Bridge by 12-inches.
+The Quemahoning Dam in Somerset County was also under Unusual Event Conditions due to rising water levels.
+Employees have since discontinued 24hour surveillance due to the dam being below flood stage.
+The Blue Marsh Dam in Lower Heidelberg Township, Berks County reported they increased the outflow of the Blue Marsh Lake from 929 CFS to 2000 CFS.
+This raised the Tulpehocken Creek at Red Bridge by 12inches.
 The storms also caused many power outages across the Commonwealth.
-Lackawanna County reported at 1155 that their Emergency Communications Center was without commercial power and was operating on generator power.
-At 1253, they reported that their generator was malfunctioning, and they were operating on battery power with 3.5 hours remaining.
+Lackawanna County reported that their Emergency Communications Center was without commercial power and was operating on generator power.
+Later, they reported that their generator was malfunctioning, and were operating on battery power with 3.5 hours remaining.
 Lackawanna County 9-1-1 contacted PPL to escalate getting power back to their center, and PEMA contacted the Public Utility Commission (PUC) for assistance.
-At 1545, the generators were reportedly functional, and PPL had a crew on site.
+At 1545 hours, the generators were reportedly functional, and PPL had a crew on site.
 Commercial power has been restored at the center, and all systems are functional.
 There was no disruption in service throughout the incident.
-I-376 Westbound is closed between Grant Street (Exit 71A) and the on ramp from I-279 South at Fort Duquesne Bridge (Exit 70A) due to flooding.
+4/4/24 - DeSales University Campus in Upper Saucon Township, Lehigh County was without electricity since the storm on 4/3.
+All classes and events were cancelled for 4/4 and resident students were sent home.
+Power was restored the afternoon of 4/4.
 The Sullivan County 911/EMA offices were on generator power for approximately 11 hours when commercial power was lost.
-All EOCs have demobilized.
+All EOCs have demobilized, and all shelters have closed.

 ROAD CLOSURE - Philadelphia County, 4/01/24 - An oversized load struck the Conrail Bridge overpass on Interstate-95 North (I-95) near Exit 26 - Betsy Ross Bridge in Philadelphia City.
 The right two lanes of I-95 North were closed.
 New Jersey Transit, Amtrak, and Conrail were been notified.
 The cargo was water treatment plant refuse on its way to be scrapped.
 One lane was opened from Castor Avenue to Betsy Ross Bridge for traffic.
 Conrail sent out a bridge inspector.
 PennDOT's District 6 Incident Command Center activated at 1800hrs to support any coordination relating to the bridge strike.
 Conrail contractors responded to assess the damage.
 PennDOT determined that starting at 2200, 4/1/24 I-95 North will remain closed for several days so repairs can be conducted to the Conrail Bridge overpass.
+Conrail is expected to have repairs to the structure completed on 4/6/24, with PennDOT expected to have their tasks completed as well.